-- a clearly articulated process for a parent to follow when making a request for a student to be accompanied by a service animal in school, including: - a primary point of contact - supporting materials for initiating requests (e.g., templates) - information around the process through which a determination is made about whether or not a service animal is an appropriate accommodation.
-This could include: - a meeting for all appropriate parties (e.g., parents, school staff) to discuss the request for a service animal - $\, \circ \,$ a list of documentation that a parent must provide - $\,\circ\,$ a list identifying who must be consulted in making the determination - information around the factors the board will consider when making its case-by-case determinations, including: - $\,{}{\circ}\,$ the disability-related needs of the student - other accommodations available - the needs of the school community - $^{\circ}$ any special considerations that may arise if the animal is a species other than a dog - information about how the school board will document its decision regarding a request.
-For example, if a school board approves a request, that information could be recorded in the student's Individual Education Plan if one exists. - if the school board approves a request for a service animal, a process for developing a plan that addresses: - $\,\circ\,$ the ongoing documentation that is required (e.g., annual vaccination records)
+- a clearly articulated process for a parent to follow when making a request for a student to be accompanied by a service animal in school, including: - a primary point of contact; - supporting materials for initiating requests (e.g., templates); - information around the process through which a determination is made about whether or not a service animal is an appropriate accommodation.
+This could include: - a meeting or meetings for all appropriate parties (e.g., parents, school staff) to discuss the request for a service animal; - a list of documentation that a parent must provide; - a list identifying who must be consulted in making the determination; - information about the factors the board will consider when making a case-by-case determination, including: - any documentation on how the service animal supports the student's learning needs and/or disability-related needs, including documentation from the student's medical professionals; - the disability-related needs and learning needs of the student; - other accommodations available; - the rights of other students and the needs of the school community; - any training or certification of the service animal; - any special considerations that may arise if the animal is a species other than a dog; - consideration of privacy rights of the student seeking to bring a service animal to school; - information about how the school board will document its decision regarding a request.
+For example, if a school board approves a request, that information could be recorded in the student's Individual Education Plan (IEP), if one exists; - if the school board approves a request for a service animal: a process for developing a plan that addresses: - the ongoing documentation required for the animal (e.g., annual vaccination records); - the type of support the service animal will provide to the student; - who will be the handler of the service animal while at the school;

-- ${\scriptstyle \circ}\,$ the type of support the service animal will provide to the student - who will be the appropriate handler of the service animal while at the school - a plan for how the care of the animal will be provided (including supporting the safety and biological needs of the animal) - how the animal will be readily identifiable - transportation of the animal to and from school - timeline for implementation - if the school board approves a request for a service animal, strategies for sharing information with members of the broader school community who may be impacted by the decision (e.g., other students, parents, Special Education Advisory Committees (SEACs), educators, school staff, volunteers) and organizations that use the school facilities (e.g., licensed child-care providers operating in schools of the board), while identifying how the student's privacy will be considered.
+- a plan for how the care of the animal will be provided (including supporting the safety and biological needs of the animal); - how the animal will be readily identifiable; - transportation of the animal to and from school; - timeline for implementation; - if the school board approves a request for a service animal: strategies for sharing information with members of the broader school community who may be impacted by the decision (e.g., other students, parents, educators, school staff, volunteers, Special Education Advisory Committees) and organizations that use the school facilities (e.g., licensed child-care providers operating in schools of the board), while identifying how the student's privacy will be considered; - if the school board denies a request for a service animal: a statement that the school board will provide a written response to the family that made the request in a timely manner.

-Health, Safety and Other Concerns.
-The school board policy should include a protocol for the board to hear and address concerns from other students and staff who may come in contact with a service animal, and parents of other students, including: health and safety concerns such as allergies and fear or anxiety associated with the animal.
-Wherever possible, school boards should take steps to minimize conflict through cooperative problem-solving, and training of staff and students.
+Health, Safety, and Other Concerns.
+The school board policy should include a protocol for the board to hear and address concerns from other students and staff who may come in contact with a service animal, and from parents of other students, including health and safety concerns such as allergies and fear or anxiety associated with the animal.
+Wherever possible, school boards should take steps to minimize conflict through cooperative problem-solving, and/or other supports which may include training for staff and students.